Inclusive-Computing-Initiative/ICI-Curriculum/unit2lesson1/unit2lesson1.md

 Now we know that those long lines of confusing code can look intimidating at first, but don't worry!
 We will start off with something a little easier, and eventually, you will be able to create your very own programs!

 Let's start off with understanding what Scratch is.
 Scratch is a coding community by MIT that builds the foundation of coding for aspiring beginners.
-In another words, Scratch is a great place to start your coding journey.
+In other words, Scratch is a great place to start your coding journey.
 In order to start though, we first need to create an account.

 ### Registering an Account